melonsis/EveSyn/README.md

 ## File structure

 * mechanisms - Contains EveSyn constructions which are modified for the original data synthesis of EveSyn.
-* evmechanisms - Contains EveSyn constructions for the incremetal data synthesis and some dataset utility tools.
+* evmechanisms - Contains EveSyn constructions for the updated data synthesis and some dataset utility tools.
 * data - Contains datasets, selected cliques produced in the original data synthesis, and preferred cliques.
 * src - Contains some dependencies of PGM-based mechanisms.
 * UDF - Contains example UDFs.